Skip to main content

 The Historic Buildings Council (HBC) was established in 1974 under the provisions of the Planning (Northern Ireland) Order 1972.
 This was subsequently repealed and an amended Planning (NI) Order was passed in 1991.
 The Council is currently constituted under Section 198 of the Planning Act (Northern Ireland) 2011.

 The council is made up of 15 members including the Chair, who possess a wide range of expertise and experience in architecture, architectural history, planning, industrial heritage, building conservation and structural engineering throughout Northern Ireland.
 Membership is voluntary and unremunerated.
-The current term began on 1 July 2020 and will run for 3 years until 30 June 2023.
+The current term began on 1 July 2023 and will run for 3 years until 30 June 2026.

-A term of appointment is for a three year period but members may be eligible for re-appointment subject to satisfactory service.
+A term of appointment is for a three-year period but members may be eligible for re-appointment subject to satisfactory service.

-Mr Peter Tracey (Chair)
+Mr Joseph Birt (Chair)

 Ms Margaret Edwards